Skip to main content

 Manual setup

-Prefer cordon setup hermes for Hermes configuration.
+Prefer cordon setup hermes for the default Hermes profile.
 It writes the proxy and CA settings, generates the combined CA bundle, and backs up the existing .env before changing it.
-If setup cannot cover your environment, copy the values from cordon env --scope user to ~/.hermes/.env:
+If setup cannot cover your environment, copy the values from cordon env --config ~/.hermes/cordon.toml to the relevant Hermes .env file manually:

 SSL_CERT_FILE="/path/to/combined-ca.pem"